Modern Mobile App Security and In-App Protection: Learning from the Gartner Market Guide

 Mobile App Security Evolution: In-App Protection Beyond App Hardening and Anti-tampering

 Witnessing the growth in mobile threats, Gartner clients have been asking for a more comprehensive set of app security capabilities in the past year.
-In response, Gartner expanded the scope of their report, “Market Guide for Application Shielding," to include multi-factor authentication, runtime application self-protection (RASP), risk analysis, and more capabilities.
+In response, Gartner expanded the scope of their report to include multi-factor authentication, runtime application self-protection (RASP), risk analysis, and more capabilities.
 They have since renamed the category “in-app protection.”

 Gartner categorizes in-app protection capabilities into prevention, detection, and “other” capabilities, many of which are new to this year’s guide: